Seasons of Change – The Complete Recordings 1970–1974

 Seasons of Change – The Complete Recordings 1970–1974 is a 3-CD box set collection of Australian band Fraternity, featuring Bon Scott on lead vocals.
 Released in 2021 by Cherry Red Records, this compilation includes the Fraternity albums, plus several unreleased recordings, alternate versions and rarities.
-This set includes the long lost Fraternity recordings which were held by their manager Hamish Henry and uncovered by music historian and promoter Victor Marshall.
+This set includes the long-lost Fraternity recordings which were held by their manager Hamish Henry and uncovered by music historian and promoter Victor Marshall.
+The album's title references "Seasons of Change", Fraternity's second single from March 1971, which was their most popular track during the 1970s and is a cover of fellow Australian rock band, Blackfeather album track.